dahliamalkhi/dahliamalkhi.github.io/_drafts/DAG-BFT.md

 **Fin** is a simple BFT protocol built using Trans DAG.
 Fin is inspired by PBFT but leverages Trans DAG to have a one-phase commit rule and an extremely simple leader protocol.
-The name Fin, a small organ of an aquatic creature that controls is stirring, stands for the protocol succinctness and its central role in blockchains.
+The name Fin, a small part of aquatic creatures that controls stirring, stands for the protocol succinctness and its central role in blockchains (and also from the fact that DAT Trans scenarios below look like swarms of fish).

 ### Fin Pseudo-code
 The pseudo-code for view `r` at each party `p` is given in the frame below and explained after it.